Gynecology Tests & Procedures

-A cervical biopsy is a procedure performed to remove tissue from the cervix to test for abnormal or precancerous conditions, or cervical cancer.
+A cervical biopsy is a procedure to remove tissue from the cervix to test for abnormal or precancerous conditions, or cervical cancer.

 A dilation and curettage procedure, also called a D and C, is a surgical procedure in which the cervix is dilated so that the cervical canal and uterine lining can be scraped with a spoon-shaped instrument to remove abnormal tissues.

-An endometrial biopsy is a procedure performed to obtain a small tissue sample from the lining of the uterus.
+An endometrial biopsy is a procedure to take a small tissue sample from the lining of the uterus, called the endometrium.

 Laparoscopy uses a thin lighted tube that has a video camera.
 The tube is called a laparoscope.
 It is put into a tiny cut or incision in your belly.
 The video camera images can be seen on a computer screen.